mbodm/WADM/README.md

 # WADM
 An addon download manager for World of Warcraft

+:information_source: Quick update: If you download the addons manually and you need a fast way to unzip them all into your addons folder, please have a look at [WAUZ](https://github.com/mbodm/wauz), here on GitHub.

 #### ⛔ WADM, at the moment, is not working any longer! ⛔

 WADM is an easy-to-use addon download manager for the popular video game [World of Warcraft](https://worldofwarcraft.com).
 WADM is made to simplify downloading of multiple WoW addons from the [Curse](https://www.curseforge.com) website.
 WADM is written in C#, using the classic .NET Framework and is deployed as a WPF GUI application, as well as a command line application.
 It´s just a simple .exe file, no installation required.
 WADM exists since a long time (~2011).
 WADM´s home formerly was found at [CodePlex](http://wadm.codeplex.com).